The Bankrate promise

+If you’re considering or pursuing a Masters of Business Administration (MBA) degree, the investment could be well worth it.
 An MBA is one of the best-paid graduate degrees you can receive.
-The average MBA graduate salary is around $90,000, but many MBA-related jobs have an average that’s much higher.
-How much an MBA graduate earns depends on a variety of factors, like where they live, where they graduated from and what kind of industry they work in.
+The national average MBA graduate salary is around $83,209, but many MBA-related jobs have a much higher average.
+How much an MBA graduate earns depends on factors like where they live, where they graduated from and what kind of industry they work in.

 The average salary for an MBA graduate